aduffeck/has_alter_ego/README.md

     @car.schizophrenia_state
     => "modified"

+If you don't want to inherit changes for an object without actually modifying it you can use *pin!*:

+    @car.pin!
+    => true
+    @car.schizophrenia_state
+    => "pinned"

 *reset* reverts the local changes and activates the synchronization again:
     @car.reset
     => #<Car id: 1, brand: "Lotus", model: "Elise">